-Approval Date: Jan 2013/Last Review: February 2018/Next review: May 2018/Page 4 of 6
+Approval Date: Jan 2013/Last Review: February 2025 / Next review: Feb 2026/Page 4 of 6

-- 8. Promote children's participation in a range of safe active play learning experiences. - 9.
+- 3. Support families through positive, respectful and reciprocal relationships through regular, open and transparent communication. - 4.
+Ensure each child is acknowledged for their uniqueness in a positive way. - 5.
+Support children's efforts, assisting and encouraging as appropriate. - 6.
+Be consistently aware of and responsive to children who may require additional support, assistance or attention, noticing and listening carefully to children's concerns and discussing diverse perspectives on issues of inclusion and exclusion and fair and unfair behaviour. - 7.
+Respond to children's ideas and play and use intentional teaching to scaffold and extend each child's learning. - 8.
+Promote children's participation in a range of safe active play learning experiences. - 9.
 Make sure information about the child's participation in the program is available for families. - 10.
-Encourage communication with families about physical activity, gross motor and fundamental movement skills development. - 11.
+Encourage communication with families about physical activity, gross motor and fine motor skills development. - 11.
 Explore ideas and theories using imagination, creativity and play, during large blocks of uninterrupted time. - 12.
 Intentionally scaffold children's understanding and learning. - 13.
-Provide children with ongoing encouragement and positive reinforcement. - 14.
-Make use of 'teachable moments' to extend children's learning. - 15.
-Respond to children's displays of learning dispositions by commenting on them and providing encouragement and additional ideas. - 16.
-View children as active participants and decision makers, working with each child's unique qualities and abilities. - 17.
-Seek opportunities within the routine for play and learning. - 18.
+Make use of 'teachable moments' to extend children's learning. - 14.
+Respond to children's displays of learning dispositions by commenting on them and providing encouragement, additional ideas and positive reinforcement. - 15.
+View children as active participants and decision makers, working with each child's unique qualities and abilities. - 16.
+Seek opportunities within the routine for play and learning. - 17.
 Ensure that all children's experiences are recognised and valued with equitable access to resources and opportunities to demonstrate their learning.